sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 $$
 (\chi_{\text{l}}\circ\gamma)'(\alpha)=-\frac{1}{\cos(\alpha)-1}.
 $$
-We had derived the following expression for an arbitrary smooth function which represented by $\_$  and an arbitrary chart $x$.
+We had derived the following expression for the derivative on a manifold
 $$
 (\_\circ\gamma)'(\alpha) = (x\circ \gamma)i'(\alpha)\cdot \big(\frac{\partial}{\partial x^i}\big )_{\gamma(\alpha)} \_.
 $$
+where $\_$ represents an arbitrary smooth function and $x$ is an arbitrary chart.
 If we use our left chart we get
 $$
 (\_\circ\gamma)'(\alpha) = (\chi_{\text{l}}\circ \gamma)'(\alpha)\cdot \big(\frac{\partial}{\partial \chi_{\text{l}}}\big )_{\gamma(\alpha)} \_.